elsahv/laughing-coyote-dev-astro/notes.md

   _COMPLETE-MOVE HTTPS IMGS FROM LC TO EH,_ _COMPLETE-USE OG WORKS IMGS IMPORTS_

 ## COME BACK TO- Templates and About Sections: currently using const array, will eventually use Work sections md/ layout in future.
+Also will create new card component for each maps

 -
 -